Statistics Updated June 2, 2020.

 - If an employee is confirmed to have COVID-19 infection, inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).
 Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 The outbreak of COVID-19 is a fluid and rapidly changing situation.
-Employers are strongly encouraged to coordinate with state and local health officials so timely and accurate information can guide appropriate responses.
+On April 16, 2020, the White House unveiled Guidelines for Opening Up America Again.
+Employers are strongly encouraged to coordinate with state and local health officials and the CDC so timely and accurate information can guide appropriate responses as different localities begin to reopen their economies in the coming weeks and months.
 Local conditions will influence the decisions that public health officials make regarding community-level strategies.
 Because these strategies often present challenging legal issues in the workplace, employers are encouraged to consult with experienced legal counsel when responding to any issues regarding the novel coronavirus.
 Good luck and be safe.